itsluminous/elevenlabs-audio-downloader/README.md

-That is an important distinction for the user to understand.
-I have updated the README to include a **"Download Behavior"** section and a **"Pro-Tips"** section to clarify this.

 ## ElevenLabs Stream Capturer (Manifest V3)

 A lightweight Chrome Extension that intercepts, buffers, and merges real-time audio streams from ElevenLabs.io into a single, high-quality MP3 file.
+No need to login now.

 ---